Advanced Platform Technology Center

 About the Program

-The Advanced Platform Technology Summer Internship Program (APT-SIP) is for undergraduate STEM students who have completed at least their sophomore year of college.
-The 10-week program, under the guidance of Dr. Matthew Schiefer, APT-SIP Advisor, is scheduled from June 5, 2017 to August 11, 2017.
-Up to 4 interns will be selected.
-The internship will allow undergraduate STEM students to participate in cutting-edge biomedical research projects under the mentorship of world-class investigators at the Louis Stokes Cleveland VA Medical Center, Case Western Reserve University, and Cleveland Clinic.
+The Advanced Platform Technology Summer Internship Program (APT-SIP) is for undergraduate STEM and PreHealth (Medical, Nursing, Physical Therapy) students who have completed at least their sophomore year of college.
+The 10-week program, under the guidance of Drs.
+Allison Hess-Dunning and Jeff Capadona, APT-SIP Advisors, is scheduled from May 30, 2023 to August 4, 2023.
+Up to 8 interns will be selected.
+The internship will allow undergraduate STEM students to participate in cutting-edge biomedical research projects under the mentorship of world-class investigators at the Louis Stokes Cleveland VA Medical Center, Case Western Reserve University, Cleveland Clinic and other academic affiliates.

-- Applicants must plan to be returning to undergraduate school or starting a graduate program in fall 2017.
+- Applicants must plan to return to undergraduate school or start a graduate program in fall 2023.

 - Exceptional applicants who are interested, but may not meet all of the above criteria, should contact email@example.com prior to submission.